ca-la/remote-collection/README.md

 `remote-collection` is here to help with that!

-## Normalization
+## Views vs. Resources

 The same set of resources might have different ordering, be a filtered set, or some other smaller subset of the overall set.
 We call these subsets "views".
-One of the requirements of a resource is that it is _identifiable_ by some property.
+One of the requirements of a resource is that it is identifiable by some property.
 Typically an `id`, `uri`, `href`, or similar property.
 The set of those identified resources are normalized such that updates to that resource should be visible to other views that might include it.

-## Remote

 The state of fetching the whole collection, and the state of each individual resource are possiblity divergent, so `RemoteCollection` stores those states